nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * [Appendix E : Product Survey](#appendix-e-product-survey)

 ## Introduction
 Welcome to the <i>Tusk</i> codebase!
-This guide aims to get you to speed as soon as possible with the development environment, general architecture and in-depth implementation details, in that order.
+This guide aims to get you up to speed as soon as possible with the development environment, general architecture and in-depth implementation details, in that order.

 Let's get started!